 File your weekly claim

-Log into your account each week to file your weekly claim.
+Log in to your account each week to file your weekly claim.

 Don’t wait!
 Start filing weekly claims as soon as your application is approved.